-- expert means a person who has specialised knowledge based on his or her training, study or experience; - expert opinion includes evidence of comparable sales by a valuer; - Expert Witness Code of Conduct means the Expert Witness Code of Conduct published by Practice Direction.
+expert opinion includes evidence of comparable sales by a valuer;

+Expert Witness Code of Conduct means the Expert Witness Code of Conduct published by Practice Direction.

 514A.
 Application of Division 5 of Part 19

 This Division applies to the evidence of an expert, whether oral, by affidavit or by the tendering of a report in any proceeding.